Travel to Peru for 1 month: the ultimate travel itinerary

 Day 6-9: Reveal the mysteries of Machu Picchu

-Now it is finally time to reveal the true mysteries of the Incan Empire!
+An absolute must when you travel to Peru is to reveal the true mysteries of the Incan Empire!
 The ruins of Machu Picchu, one of the 7 world wonders, will leave you speechless.
 The archaeological site draws a high number of visitors every day, who are either coming by bus or on foot.
 I have visited this wonder twice, once by foot (the Inca Trail) and once by bus from Aguas Calientes.
 By foot was undeniably the more memorable experience.
 If you are in fairly good shape, this should be an easy choice... book one of the many hikes available!

 The Machu Picchu ruins